danielkirwa/COVID-19KENYA/README.md

 This page provide basic health precoution on how to prevent the spread of covid-19
 ###### Recovery page
-This page provide basic recovery rate
+This page provide basic recovery rate in the country